Where To Place Buddha Sculpture?

 Creating a Zen Garden

-If you have space in your terrace or garden, you can create a peaceful Zen garden with a statue of the Meditating Buddha atop a waterfall with plants all around.
+If you have enough room on your patio or in your backyard, you can transform it into a tranquil Zen garden by placing a statue of the Buddha in meditation atop a waterfall and surrounding it with plants.

-When doing this, it’s very important to make sure that the Buddha is placed at the highest level of the ground, and is given a respectful position.
-You may light candles and burn incense sticks in front of the idol to enhance the energy in this space.
+When carrying out this task, it is of the utmost need to ensure that the Buddha is positioned in an honourable manner and is elevated to the greatest possible level of the earth.
+You are welcome to light candles and burn incense sticks in front of the idol in order to heighten the energy that is present in this area.

 Buddha Paintings and Decals